Krio-Labs/klipstream-analysis/README.md

 }
 ```

-**Important**: The Twitch video must already exist in your Convex database before calling this service.
+**Important**: The Twitch video must already exist in your database before calling this service.

 ## Testing